Climate Change and Arctic Wildlife

 Listen to an interview I gave to Radio Canada International

-This research involves collaborations with an international group of academics including James Dale (Massey University), John Fitzpatrick (Stockholm University), Bart Kempenaers (Max Planck) and Sigal Balshine (McMaster University).
+This research involves collaborations with James Dale (Massey University), John Fitzpatrick (Stockholm University), Bart Kempenaers (Max Planck) and Sigal Balshine (McMaster University).
 It is primarily funded through NSERC and the New Zealand Marsden Fund.

 Animals spend much of their time interacting with other members of their species.
 I have been studying how parental care, sexual behaviour and social competition influence reproduction, survival and evolution in a variety of vertebrate species.